Heart disease. This is often caused by an extra buildup of plaque on the inner wall of a blood vessel

 Check your feet every day for even minor cuts or blisters.

-Take medicines as prescribed for good blood pressure and cholesterol control.
-Don't
+Take medicines as prescribed to control high blood pressure and cholesterol.
+Talk